gdaniele/StackViewPhotoCollage/README.md

 # UIStackView Photo Collage

-A multiple-column photo collage implemented using `UIStackView`, `UICollectionView`, and a custom `UICollectionViewLayout` subclass.
+Render photos and captions beautifully using UIStackView and UICollectionView.
+Includes built-in support for multiple columns (via a property setter) and multi-line captions.

-### Uses
+Compatible with iOS 9+ and the most recent Swift release (Swift 2.1).

-Implement your own dynamic `UICollectionView` backed photo collage with caption support.
+**UIStackView-Photo-Collage** is implemented using `UIStackView`, `UICollectionView`, and a custom `UICollectionViewLayout` subclass.

 ### Getting started